AOrobator/HelloAndroid/lesson7/Lesson7_NetworkingWithRetrofit.md

 }
 ```

+## How LiveData works: Main Thread Intro
+LiveData holds a value, this value may change by calling to one of the following methods setValue or
+postValue, whenever the value changed the LiveData might notify its observers about the change.
+When
+calling setValue the value is immediately change but you must be in the UI thread otherwise you
+should use postValue which write the new value asynchronously.
+In this case, we haven't done any
+threading, so by default we're on the main thread.
+This is why we call setValue instead of
+postValue.
+It's possible to always call postValue and not think about what thread you're on, but you
+should always be very aware of how you're using threads.

+I've mentioned main thread a couple of times, but I haven't actually said what that is.
+Android's
+Main thread a.k.a. the UI thread, as you might’ve guessed, is used to process the UI.
+Any time a
+user clicks a button or scrolls on their screen, the main thread processes that event and renders a
+new frame for the app at 60 frames per second (fps).
+60 fps equates to a deadline of 16ms per frame.

+You can think of the way that Android draws frames as a train that arrives every 16ms.
+Every time
+that train comes, you have to finish updating the UI so a new frame can be rendered, otherwise you
+miss the train that will draw that particular frame to the screen.
+The longer you take to finish
+updating the UI, the more trains you miss.
+More trains missed means more frames not drawn to the
+screen.

+Another way of putting it is that the frame rate drops.
+A drop in frame rate is perceived by the
+user as the app being frozen, lagging, or janky.
+You don’t want a janky app.

+Long running tasks on the main thread will result in frame drops, which is why any long running task
+should be done off the main thread.
+Long running tasks includes any IO such as networking or reading
+from disk, as well as any long computations.

+## Observing LiveData

 In the View, we'll observe changes to this LiveData.
 In the observe method we pass in a
 LifecycleOwner, the current Activity, and an Observer, which also happens to be the current
 Activity.
 Then we'll implement the required `onChanged()` method since we're implementing the